aarnogiannakis/Workforce_Scheduling/README.md

 ### Bonus Part: A personal touch

-Explores the case when we don't have precise data.
+Explores the scenario where precise data is unavailable.